open-edge-platform/infra-managers/os-resource/README.md

 The OS Resource Manager monitors the Release Service, periodically quering the Release Service to retrieve all immutable OS manifest files and mutable OS manifests, within a configurable interval.
-Upon retrieving the manifests, OS Resource Manager will parse them to extract information that identifies the corresponding OS Resource.
+Upon retrieving the manifests, the OS Resource Manager parses them to extract information that identifies the corresponding OS Resource.
-OS Resource Manager will have a cache of OS Resources, Tenant Resourcesd, Provider Resources and Instance Resource.
+The OS Resource Manager maintains a cache of OS Resources, Tenant Resourcesd, Provider Resources and Instance Resource.
-The cache for Tenant Resourcesd, Provider Resources and Instance Resource will be updated based on notifications from the Inventory.
-OS Resource Manager will search the cache to verify the existence of OS Resources per all tenants.
+The cache for Tenant Resourcesd, Provider Resources and Instance Resource is updated based on notifications from the Inventory.
+OS Resource Manager searches the cache to verify the existence of OS Resources per all tenants.
-If any OS Resource is missing, OS Resource Manager will create it and add to the Inventory.
+If any OS Resource is missing, OS Resource Manager creates it and adds to the Inventory.

 For more information please check the [architecture and internals page](docs/architecture-internals.md).

 ## Get Started

-Instructions on how to install and set up Networking Manger on your development machine.
+Instructions on how to install and set up the OS Resource Manger on your development machine.

 ### Dependencies